buley/personal/src/content/mantras.md

 - If you're not growing, you're dying
 - Comfort is the enemy of progress
-- Every situation teaches—pay attention
+- Every situation teaches--pay attention
 - You don't need permission to evolve
 - Destroy what no longer serves you
 - If you want more, become more
-- Sharpen your mind like a blade—daily, relentlessly
+- Sharpen your mind like a blade--daily, relentlessly
 - Don't let great be the enemy of good enough

 ## Conflict & Power